kenjikatahira/react-spotify-player/README.md

 # React Spotify Player

-This is my first react project with react and spotify api
+This is my first project with react and spotify api

 *working in progress